Top Ten Best Albums Since 1990

 The Top Ten

-Kurt Cobain always said that he felt that Nevermind was too soft for his liking, yet for everyone else in the '90's, it sparked a revolution, a new game-changer of music that was never anticipated to be so influential and cause such an unsettling of the mainstream.
-Alongside with Pearl Jam's Ten, this album made grunge the new classic rock, even with Nirvana's short reign ending in 1994 following Cobain's death.
+Kurt Cobain always said that he felt Nevermind was too soft for his liking, yet for everyone else in the '90s, it sparked a revolution.
+A new game-changer of music that was never anticipated to be so influential caused such an unsettling of the mainstream.
+Alongside Pearl Jam's Ten, this album made grunge the new classic rock, even with Nirvana's short reign ending in 1994 following Cobain's death.

 1. Smells Like Teen Spirit